rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 - RsyncUI is built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)

+The first time RsyncUI is started the Welcome message is presented.
+Please read the info and when ready to add tasks select the Dismiss button which opens the [add a configuration](/post/addconfigurations/) view.
+Before commencing use of RsyncOSX there are a few [important words to read](/post/important/).

+{{< image src="/images/start/firsttask.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## The changelog

 There is a [changelog](/post/changelog/).
 Also please see info about [the latest version of rsync](/post/rsync/) to install.
-Before commencing use of RsyncOSX there are a few [important words to read](/post/important/).

-# Using RsyncUI

 RsyncUI can be used in **parallel with RsyncOSX**.
 Default catalog for storing configuration files is: